expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

   - **actionId (_string_)** -- A unique identifier of the ID of the action.
 When a user executes your action, your app will receive this `actionId`.
   - **buttonTitle (_string_)** -- A title of the button triggering this action.
   - **textInput (_object_)** -- An optional object of shape: `{ submitButtonTitle: string, placeholder: string }`, which when provided, will prompt the user to enter a text value.
-  - **doNotOpenInForeground (_boolean_)** -- If this property is truthy, triggering the action will not open the app in foreground (on iOS, as if [this native option](https://developer.apple.com/documentation/usernotifications/unnotificationactionoptions/unnotificationactionoptionforeground) was **NOT** set)
+  - **doNotOpenInForeground (_boolean_)** -- If this property is truthy, triggering the action will not open the app in foreground.
-    If you wish to use this option on Android devices, you must properly add the action listener with the [`addActionListener`](#addactionlistener) function.
-On iOS, `addListener` will also work, but we recommend you to also use `addActionListener` for consistent behavior between Android and iOS.
+  On Android, it registers a new background task.
+You must properly add an action listener with the [`Notifications.addActionListener`](#addactionlistener) function.
+  On iOS, this is as if [this native option](https://developer.apple.com/documentation/usernotifications/unnotificationactionoptions/unnotificationactionoptionforeground) was **NOT** set.
+While (unlike Android) `Notifications.addListener` will still work, we recommend you to also use `Notifications.addActionListener` for consistent behaviors between Android and iOS.
   - **isDestructive (_boolean_)** -- (iOS only) If this property is truthy, on iOS the button title will be highlighted (as if [this native option](https://developer.apple.com/documentation/usernotifications/unnotificationactionoptions/1648199-destructive) was set)
   - **isAuthenticationRequired (_boolean_)** -- (iOS only) If this property is truthy, triggering the action will require authentication from the user (as if [this native option](https://developer.apple.com/documentation/usernotifications/unnotificationactionoptions/1648196-authenticationrequired) was set)